shoppingflux/php-sdk/docs/manual/resources/order.md

 ### Refuse

-The refuse operation accept 3 parameters :
+The refuse operation accepts 3 parameters :
 1. [mandatory] `$reference` : Order reference (eg: 'reference1')
 2. [mandatory] `$channelName` : The channel where the order is from (eg: 'amazon')
 3. [optional] `$refund` : Item references to refund (eq: `['itemref1', 'itemref2']`)